Need help choosing a 1-carat diamond ring?

 - Ritani (best service)

-Also, in case your curious, we've also reviewed other popular carat weights for diamonds rings.
+Also, in case you're curious, we've also reviewed other popular carat weights for diamonds rings.
 See below:

 What's a 1-Carat Diamond Ring?

 Simply put, carat, usually abbreviated ‘ct’, is the standard unit of weight for diamonds.
 One carat is equal to 0.2 grams or 200 milligrams.
 Most diamonds used in fine jewelry weigh one carat or less.

 A 1-carat diamond ring is a metal ring setting that features a single diamond with the weight of 1-carat a 1-carat diamond.
 However, the quality, value and beauty of a 1-carat diamond is also impacted by the other members of the 4 Cs: cut, clarity and color.
 That’s why two 1-carat diamonds can greatly vary in price — but we’ll cover this in more detail later!

 Diamond Carat Has Nothing to Do With Size

 When it comes to buying a 1-carat diamond ring, many buyers tend to mistake carat for the size of a diamond, which isn’t accurate.
 Diamond carat has nothing to do with size and neither does it impact the table surface area or other physical attributes of the diamond.